 6K for Wefunder intermediary fees

-210K for Production, including "Above The Line" (i.e. Cast), production costs (crew, equipment, locations, etc) and post post production (editing the film)
+250K for Production, including “Above The Line” (i.e. Cast), production costs (crew, equipment, locations, etc) and post production (editing and color)

 Class of Security